caseyolson8/NLP_Case_Study/README.md

 ![Alt](./images/BF_observation_length_by_class.png)
 A test-train split was made (20/80) on the data set and the model performed with 80% accuracy on the test data.
 After cleaning tokenizing the 75 words most likely to distinguish a Class A event were determined:
 ![Alt](./images/hash_cloud_A_predictors.png)
+- "Before Kenny Collins moved to Estes Park in 2010, there was no talk of monsters.
+But when Kenny Collins arrived, he looked at the same land as everyone else and said something different, even if only to himself."
+Said Collins: “There is more to this place than meets the eye.
+Bigfoot lives in these hills.”
 And Class B predictors:
 ![Alt](./images/hash_cloud_B_predictors.png)